bettermarks/renovate-config/README.md

 Only automatically create one PR right away when checks done by renovate (like [`npm:unpublishSafe`](https://docs.renovatebot.com/presets-npm/#npmunpublishsafe)) pass and only up to 4 times per hour.
 No new update PRs or [rebasing](https://docs.renovatebot.com/configuration-options/#updatenotscheduled) of stale PRs [during office hours](https://docs.renovatebot.com/presets-schedule/#schedulenonofficehours).
+All major version bumps need to be triggered manually from the dependency dashboard.

 ```json
 {